rrwen/phd-prelim-research/slides/wen2018_phd_prelim_research_slides.md

 ## Research Contributions

-1. Approach for incoporating generic contextual data in GIS
+1. Approach for using generic contextual data with GIS
 2. Architecture for context-aware GIS
 3. Conceptual framework for building context-aware GIS solutions